about

 What's a typical day?

-There are two commonly used volunteer activity structures: in-person workshops and virtual meetings.
+There are two common volunteer activity structures: in-person workshops and virtual meetings.

-• In-person workshops are usually held at the NICET offices in Alexandria, VA.
+In-person workshops are held at the NICET office in Alexandria, VA.

-• These workshops will last 2 to 3 days, and run 8 a.m. to 5 p.m. each day.
+• These workshops will last for two to three days, and run from 8 a.m. to 5 p.m. each day.

 • Detailed training is provided on the first morning of the workshop.
 (It's important to arrive promptly.)